The First-Year Experience in London

 - Enjoy the historical and cultural riches of London under the guidance of Skidmore faculty members.

 - Gain maturity and independence

 - Make lifelong friends.

-— Karen Donovan, Class of 2012, studied on the London FYE program in fall 2008
+- Trevor Cloen, Class of 2018, studied in on the London FYE program in fall 2014

 The River Thames meandering through the city center; the trendy West End with Soho, Piccadilly Circus, and Trafalgar Square; the cultural melting pot of the East End; and the world-famous theaters—all combine to form today's London.
 Students can explore artistic treasures at the National and Tate galleries, visit the resting place of the royals at Westminster Abbey, watch the changing of the guard at Buckingham Palace, or pick through antiques at Portobello Market.
 It's easy to see why London attracts visitors from around the world.
 It's also easy to see why so many students find this to be a fantastic study abroad destination.

 Questions regarding the London FYE orientation or arrival day should be directed to Kendra Nelson, London FYE Program Manager in Skidmore's Off-Campus Study & Exchanges, at email@example.com or +1-518-580-5355

 Questions regarding the admissions process should be directed to Karlene Kunigiel, Associate Director of Admissions at firstname.lastname@example.org or +1-518-580-5570.Questions regarding Skidmore on campus housing for the spring semester following London should be directed to the staff of the Office of Residential Life at email@example.com.